Technomatix/moodle-plus/README.md

 Debugging in VSCode requires the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension.

-To set up source code mapping, add the two lines below to a VSCode debugger `launch.json` file:
+To set up source code mapping, add the two lines below to the "Listen for XDebug" configuration of a VSCode debugger `launch.json` file:

 ```
 "localSourceRoot": "${workspaceRoot}/moodle",